 - Devices are used in classrooms only at the direction of the teacher for legitimate educational reasons

-- Prior permission must be gained before taking images or video of others at school
+- Prior permission must be gained before taking images or video of others at school if directed by the teacher for an educational reason

 - The privacy and safety of others must be considered when using devices